reservecrate/reservecrate/README.md

 - 👋 Hi, I’m @reservecrate
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on any cool projects
 - 📫 How to reach me ...